-S. No. Key Audit Matters How the matter was addressed in our audit Reviewed the engagement with the independent firm litred by the Company to reconcile balances and adjust records.
+S. No. Key Audit Matters How the matter was addressed in our audit Reviewed the engagement with the independent firm hired by the Company to reconcile balances and adjust records.
 Assessed the firm's qualifications, scope of work, and the effectiveness of their procedures.
-Obtained and assessed the independent firm's reports and working papers, ensuring the accuracy and reliability of their findings Reviewed their methodology, reconciliations performed, and adjustments made to trade debts, advances, and other receivables.
-Reperformed the necessary audit procedures related to trade debts, advances, and other receivables including verification of thovernents in trade debts, advances, and other receivables and subsequent clearance on selected sample.
-3, Trade and other payables As disclosed in note 24 to the unconsolidated financial statements, the Company has liabilities in respect of trade creditors, payable to carrage contractors, advance from customers, dealers' and customers' security deposits and other limbilities amounting to Rs.
-15,407.118 million (December 31, 2021; Rs.
+Obtained and assessed the independent firm's reports and working papers, ensuring the accuracy and reliability of their findings.
+Reviewed their methodology, reconciliations performed, and adjustments made to trade debts, advances, and other receivables.
+Reperformed the necessary audit procedures related to trade debts, advances, and other receivables including verification of movements in trade debts, advances, and other receivables and subsequent clearance on selected sample.
+3. Trade and other payables As disclosed in note 24 to the unconsolidated financial statements, the Company has liabilities in respect of trade creditors, payable to cartage contractors, advance from customers, dealers' and customers' security deposits and other liabilities amounting to Rs.
+15,407.118 million (December 31, 2021: Rs.
 16,450.484 million), Rs.
-933.705 million (December 31, 2021; Rs.
-808.257 million (December 31, 2021; Rs.
+933.705 million (December 31, 2021: Rs.
+930.141 million), Rs.
+808.257 million (December 31, 2021: Rs.
+1138.503 million), Rs.
+526.704 million) Our key audit procedures, amongst others included the following: Performed substantive testing on selected trade creditors and other liabilities to verify their existence, accuracy, and valuation.
+Reviewed supporting documentation, such as invoices, contracts, and statements from suppliers.
 1,138.502 million), Rs.
-526,704 million Our key audit procedures, amongst others included the following: - Performed substantive testing on selected trade creditors and other liabilities to verify their existence, accuracy, and valuation.
-Reviewed supporting documentation, such as invoices, contracts, and statements from suppliers.
-(December 31, 2021: Rs.
+526.704 million (December 31, 2021: Rs.
 514.780 million and Rs.
 14,501.147 million (December 31, 2021: Rs.
-11.595.746 million).
+11,595.746 million).
 In the previous year, trade creditors to the extent of Rs.
-651.12 million, payable to rarrage contractors, advance from customers and other liabilities to the extent of Rs.
-2,855.297 million, and related provision for taxation and deferred tax (if any), retained commiss and related restatements were reported as part of basis of adverse opinion.
-Obtained external balance confirmations of the selected sample and fested reconcillations between the confirmed balances and the Company's records.
-Investigating any differences identified to case of no replies from the parties, performed alternate procedures.
+651.12 million, payable to cartage contractors, advance from customers and other liabilities to the extent of Rs.
+Obtained external balance confirmations of the selected sample and tested reconciliations between the confirmed balances and the Company's records.
+Investigating any differences identified.
+In case of no replies from the parties, performed alternate procedures.
+2,855.297 million, and related provision for taxation and deferred tax (if any), retained earnings and related restatements were reported as part of basis of adverse opinion.
 Obtained written representations from management regarding the completeness and accuracy of these balances.